Affidavit of Death

 Filing an informational or uncertified copy of the death certificate instead of a certified death certificate bearing the official seal of the issuing authority.

-Using an affidavit of death when the property was held as tenants in common rather than joint tenancy, since tenants in common do not have right of survivorship and the deceased tenant's share must pass through probate.
+Using an affidavit of death when the property was held as tenants in common rather than joint tenancy, since tenants in common do not have right of survivorship and the deceased tenant's share must pass through probate or via a Last will generator.

 Failing to include all names and aliases used by the decedent on property records, which can create discrepancies between the affidavit and the recorded deed.